In Exercises 39–46, find the unit vector that has the same direct... | Channels for Pearson+

 Unit Vector

 A unit vector is a vector that has a magnitude of one and indicates direction.
 To find a unit vector in the same direction as a given vector, you divide the vector by its magnitude.
-This process normalizes the vector, preserving its direction while scaling its length to one.
+This process normalizes the vector, allowing it to retain its direction while having a standardized length.

 Recommended video: